stacks-network/docs/src/pages/naming-services/comparison.md

 ---
 title: Feature comparison
-description: This page describes some other naming systems in comparison to Blockstack.
+description: This page describes some other naming systems in comparison to Stacks.
 ---

 ## Introduction